Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/01OpenConceptsAndPrinciples.md

 3. Be familiar with the present state of Open Science, and the diversity of perspectives that this encompasses.

 ## <img src="/Images/Icons/magnifying_glass.png" width="150" height="150" />

 ### References and further reading

+* European Commission's Directorate-General for Research & Innovation (RTD) (2016).
+Open innovation, Open Science, open to the world - a vision for Europe. [ec.europa.eu/digital-single-market/en/news/open-innovation-open-science-open-world-vision-europe](https://ec.europa.eu/digital-single-market/en/news/open-innovation-open-science-open-world-vision-europe)

 * Fecher and Friesike (2014).
 Open Science: One Term, Five Schools of Thought. [doi.org/10.1007/978-3-319-00026-8_2](https://doi.org/10.1007/978-3-319-00026-8_2)

-* Watson (2015).
-When will ‘Open Science’ become simply ‘science’?. [doi.org/10.1186/s13059-015-0669-2](https://doi.org/10.1186/s13059-015-0669-2)

-* European Commission's Directorate-General for Research & Innovation (RTD) (2016).
-Open innovation, Open Science, open to the world - a vision for Europe [ec.europa.eu/digital-single-market/en/news/open-innovation-open-science-open-world-vision-europe](https://ec.europa.eu/digital-single-market/en/news/open-innovation-open-science-open-world-vision-europe)
+* High Level Group (2017).
+Europe's future.
+Open innovation, Open Science, open to the world: reflections of the Research, Innovation and Science Policy Experts \(RISE\). [doi.org/10.2777/79895](https://doi.org/10.2777/79895)

 * Masuzzo and Martens (2017).
 Do you speak Open Science?
 Resources and tips to learn the language. [doi.org/10.7287/peerj.preprints.2689v1](https://doi.org/10.7287/peerj.preprints.2689v1)

-* High Level Group (2017).
-Europe's future.
-Open innovation, Open Science, open to the world: reflections of the Research, Innovation and Science Policy Experts \(RISE\). [doi.org/10.2777/79895](https://doi.org/10.2777/79895)
+* Watson (2015).
+When will ‘Open Science’ become simply ‘science’?. [doi.org/10.1186/s13059-015-0669-2](https://doi.org/10.1186/s13059-015-0669-2)